jbarozet/catalystwan-sdk-examples/README.md

 ## Usage

-Make sure you have the below environment variables defined in .venv file:
+Make sure you have the below environment variables defined in `.env` file:

 - vmanage_host
 - vmanage_user